CDATE Function in VBA

 Below is the syntax of the CDATE function in VBA.

-Expression: Expression could be a string or text value or a variable that contains a value to be converted to the date data type.
+Expression: Expression could be a string or text value or a variable that contains a value to convert to the date data type.

-CDATE identifies the date and time format in the computer that we are working on and converts the supplied value to the same date data type.
-If you supply only day and month and ignores year, then the CDATE function takes the systems year, shows along with supplied day and month.
+CDATE identifies the date and time format in the computer we are working on and converts the supplied value to the same date data type.
+So, for example, if you supply only day and month and ignore year, then the CDATE function takes the system's year and shows it along with supplied day and month.

 We will see more and more examples in the below section.